anindita2912m/helpdesk-user-frontend-ui/README.md

 ## 📌 About This Project

-This project represents the frontend implementation of an IT Support Ticket Management System.
-It focuses on creating a professional dashboard experience with reusable React components, structured layouts, data visualization, and responsive UI design.
+This project represents the frontend implementation of the **User Portal** for an IT Help Desk Ticket Management System.
+It provides a seamless interface for users to register, authenticate, submit support requests, monitor ticket progress, and manage their interactions through a clean and responsive design.

-The application currently uses static/mock data to demonstrate the interface and user experience.
+The application currently uses static/mock data to demonstrate the interface and overall user experience.

 ---

 ## 📄 Future Improvements

 - Backend API integration
+- JWT-based Authentication
+- Database Connectivity
-- Real-time ticket updates
+- Real-time Ticket Status Updates
+- Email Notifications
-- User authentication
+- User Profile Management
-- Database connectivity
-- Advanced filtering and analytics

 ---